Postigic/world.execute-me-but-in-python/README.md

 # world.execute-me-but-in-python
-hrrrggg grrr turned song into little funny program that sync lyric and audio and then funny yippee visuals!!! (looking at this trainwreck code, there's so much wrong but at this point i can't be bothered)
+hrrrggg grrr turned song into little funny program that sync lyric and audio and then funny yippee visuals!!! (had to update the main code, it bugged me)
 <br>
 <br>
 original idea by AlipDotPY